finWasHere/finMessages/README.md

 https://www.django-rest-framework.org/api-guide/authentication/  Authenticate via users and authorize via groups.

 ## Dockerize
-By configuring Docker or some other container for this application it would be much easier to distribute and setup.
+To make setup and running easier and faster for people I could containerize the code with something like Docker.
+It's user-friendly because it spins up a new virtual environment with all the environment configured and managed.
 Containers like Docker manage the environment and dependencies so you don't have to do anything extra to set it up and run it.
 I didn't have time yet to research how to set up a Docker container from scratch yet.

 # Additional Useful References
 * Quick Overview: https://medium.com/swlh/build-your-first-rest-api-with-django-rest-framework-e394e39a482c